-Unexpectedly[1], I came about the Irish Pagan School[2], and learned my first two important lessons.
-Until then, it never occurred to me that all the authors I was reading and were not indigenous to the culture were taking liberties with mythologies and folklore which led to major distortions of the original content.
-No wonder that my own experiences of and with the Irish deities were no longer matching the books I had at hand.
+1. Until then, it never occurred to me that most of the authors I had consulted about Irish mythology and folk traditions were not indigenous to the culture and were taking liberties with the materials which led to major distortions of native beliefs.
+No wonder that my own experiences of and with the Irish deities were not matching anything in the books I had at hand.
+I threw away about a third of my books on bastardized Irish myth and mutilated gods, and faced the first challenge and the lesson it carried: unlearning and decolonizing my practice.

 [2] It happened two days after conducting a small full moon ritual in which I asked specifically for directions, and made the commitment to follow through no mater how difficult.